anshitbansal21/Frontend-Masters-Getting-Started-With-CSS/README.md

 Good course to understand how we should think about building a webpage by breaking the problem into several small pieces.

-Courses on frontend masters are really good and anyone new to development must check it out. link - https://frontendmasters.com/dashboard/
+Courses on frontend masters are really good and anyone new to development must check them out. link - https://frontendmasters.com/dashboard/